 Kitten-proofing your home is an essential step in caring for a healthy kitten.
-Before bringing your new furry friend home, please ensure all potential hazards are out of reach.
+Before bringing your new furry friend home, you must ensure all potential hazards are out of reach.
 Bundle electric cords and place them away from where your kitten can get to them.
-Put small items, plants that are commonly poisonous to cats, and insect traps away from tiny paws.
+Put small items, plants that are poisonous to cats, and insect traps away from tiny paws.

 Close the toilet seat lid, kitchen cabinets, and the lids or doors to the washers and dryers.
 Block small spaces, such as the gap between the refrigerator and the wall and underneath cabinets, as much as possible to prevent your kitten from hiding or getting stuck.
 Taking these precautions will help keep your kitten safe in its new home!